stephenyang0215/Kaggle/Covid19-twitter-comment/README.md

 **Personal Notebook Link** : https://www.kaggle.com/stephenyang0215/twitter-comment-classification

 **Description**: Perform Text Classification on the data.
 The tweets have been pulled from Twitter and manual tagging has been done then.
 The names and usernames have been given codes to avoid any privacy concerns.
-**Colums**:
+**Columns**:
 - Location
 - Tweet At
 - Original Tweet